vipincheruvallil/CrukAssignment/README.md

 Download the binary zip archive Link and if using a Windows machine make sure to set the environmental variables as MAVEN_HOME to the path where maven is downloaded.

-If using a Macbook make sure to add the following to .bash_profile/.zshrc file to be
+If using a Macbook make sure to add the following to .bash_profile/.zshrc file present in home repository

 ```
 export M2_HOME=/<FolderLocation>/apache-maven-<version>